vsouza/awesome-ios/README.md

  * [ValueStepper](https://github.com/BalestraPatrick/ValueStepper) - A Stepper object that displays its value. :large_orange_diamond:
  * [GMStepper](https://github.com/gmertk/GMStepper) - A stepper with a sliding label in the middle. :large_orange_diamond:
  * [barceloneta](https://github.com/arn00s/barceloneta) - The right way to increment/decrement values with a simple gesture on iOS. :large_orange_diamond:
+ * [SnappingStepper](https://github.com/yannickl/SnappingStepper) - An elegant alternative to the UIStepper written in Swift :large_orange_diamond:

 ##### Switch
  * [AnimatedSwitch](https://github.com/alsedi/AnimatedSwitch) - UISwitch which paints over the parent view with the color in Swift. :large_orange_diamond: